Station to Station: Musical style

 The ten-minute title track has been described as heralding "a new era of experimentalism" for Bowie.
-The song is split into two parts: a slow, hypnotic march, introduced by a noise resembling a train—created by Slick on guitar using flangers and delay effects—before it abruptly changes to a what Alan Light of Rolling Stone calls a "celebratory groove", which lasts for the rest of the track.
+The song is split into two parts: a slow, hypnotic march, introduced by a noise resembling a train—created by Slick on guitar using flangers and delay effects—before it abruptly changes to what Alan Light of Rolling Stone calls a "celebratory groove", which lasts for the rest of the track.
 Pitchfork and Rolling Stone defined the track as a "momentous prog-disco suite" and a "Krautrock disco opus" respectively.
 With its krautrock influence, it is the album's clearest foretaste of Bowie's subsequent Berlin Trilogy.

 The musical style of both "Golden Years" and "Stay" are built on the funk and soul of Young Americans but with a harsher, grinding edge.
 Bowie said the "Golden Years" was written for, and rejected by, American singer Elvis Presley, while Angie Bowie claimed it was penned for her.
 According to Pegg, the song lacks the "steelier musical landscape" of the rest of the album.
 Author James Perone argues "Stay" represents a merger of hard rock and blue-eyed funk.
 "TVC 15", the album's most upbeat track, has been compared to the music of the English rock band the Yardbirds.
 "Wild Is the Wind" contains funky elements in its electric guitar playing, while the rhythm section and acoustic guitar add a jazz flavour.
 AllMusic's Donald A. Guarisco likens the music of "Word on a Wing" to gospel and soul; Perone compares it to the sound of American musician Roy Orbison.
 Both tracks have been categorised as hymns and ballads.